 The Parkside Redevelopment Plan, or PRP, adopted August 16, 2011, calls for the expenditure of at least $35 million over a period of up to 20 years.

-The CMP also claims that, through Tax Increment Financing (TIF,) part of the Plan will effectively pay for itself.
+One point in particular: the CMP claims that, through Tax Increment Financing (TIF,) part of the Plan will effectively pay for itself.
 We contend this claim to be unverifiable speculation, based on premises that are effectively a shell game.

 Rebuttal to Excerpts from the Citizen’s Master Plan

 [also referred to as "Rebuttal to the Parkside Redevelopment Plan"]

 [Excerpts are in black font; rebuttals are in blue. ]

 [Material in green font is that which wasn't sent to the Commissioners in the July 18 emailing, but which has been added subsequently.
 PLEASE NOTE that, for purposes of petition affirmation, reading this material isn't required.]